boosterconf/boosterweb/content/program/wednesday/5_lightning_talks/kongesal_2_3/15-recovering-from-technical-bankruptcy-ensemble-style.md

 I'd like to share some of the learnings we've made the past year, specifically how valuable it is to do actual work as a group.

-- Working together develops a shared understanding and a shared language
-- Working together helps restore context that is lost
-- Working together reduces the risk involved in changing legacy code with little or poor test coverage